 BioOne offers librarians periodic group webinars on effectively using the BioOne Complete website and administering their subscriptions.
 To schedule a demonstration, training session, or custom webinar for a group at your institution, please email Library Services with your request.
 We will be happy to set up a meeting time that is convenient for you and your colleagues.

 BioOne Complete includes a robust Help section, which features information on many topics of use to your patrons.
-We have also created a brief guide (PDF) to walk your users through a few essential functions on the website, or watch a brief video to get started:
+We have also created a brief user guide (PDF) to walk your users through a few essential functions on the website, or watch a brief video to get started:

 The BioOne Complete Help Desk is also available to answer any questions.